Case Closed: The Phantom of Baker Street: Music

 The film's theme song is "Everlasting" by B'z.
 It was released on July 2, 2002, on their album, Green.

 The official soundtrack was released on April 17, 2002.
 It costs ¥3059 including tax.

 Home media

 VHS

-The VHS of the film was released on April 9, 2003.
+The VHS of the film was released on April 9, 2006.
 It was discontinued soon after 2006 as it was switched to DVD.

 Region 2 DVD

-The Region 2 DVD was released on December 18, 2002.
+The Region 2 DVD was released on September 30, 2005.
 The DVD includes the film in widescreen and the trailer.

 Region 1 DVD

 The Region 1 DVD was released on February 16, 2010, by FUNimation Entertainment.
 The DVD includes the film with both English dub and Japanese dub with English subtitles.

 Reception

 In addition to winning third place in the film series request project held on the official website in 2006, Aoyama commented that it was his mother's favorite film.
 In addition, it won the second place in the popularity poll of 19 successive films held in 2016.

-Carlo Santos of Anime News Network commended the film's departure from the series' cinematic formula with its "picturesque" London setting and double mystery alongside the usual "action-packed ending", but felt it was hampered by poorly paced execution, "inconsistent production values", and no utilization of Sherlock Homes himself, calling it "an awkwardly stretched-out episode instead of a feature film, and Holmes doesn't even show up to help."
+Carlo Santos of Anime News Network commended the film's departure from the series' cinematic formula with its "picturesque" London setting and double mystery alongside the usual "action-packed ending", but felt it was hampered by poorly paced execution, "inconsistent production values", and no utilization of Sherlock Holmes himself, calling it "an awkwardly stretched-out episode instead of a feature film, and Holmes doesn't even show up to help."